IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_key.html.markdown

     **NOTE**: Before doing terraform destroy if force_delete flag is introduced after provisioning keys, a terraform apply must be done before terraform destroy for force_delete flag to take effect.
 * `expiration_date` - (Optional, Forces new resource, string) The date the key material expires.
 The date format follows RFC 3339.
 You can set an expiration date on any key on its creation.
 A key moves into the Deactivated state within one hour past its expiration date, if one is assigned.
 If you create a key without specifying an expiration date, the key does not expire
 `Example: 2018-12-01T23:20:50.52Z`.
+* `policies` - (Optional, list) Set policies for a key, such as an automatic rotation policy or a dual authorization policy to protect against the accidental deletion of keys.
+Policies folow the following structure.
+  * `rotation` - (Optional, list) Specifies the key rotation time interval in months, with a minimum of 1, and a maximum of 12.
+    * `interval_month` - (Required, int) Specifies the key rotation time interval in months.
+      **CONSTRAINTS**: 1 ≤ value ≤ 12
+      **NOTE**: Rotation policy is cannot be set for standard key and imported key.
+Once Rotation Policy is set, it is not possible to unset/remove it using Terraform.
+  * `dual_auth_delete` - (Required, list) Data associated with the dual authorization delete policy.
+    * `enabled` - (Optional, bool) If set to true, Key Protect enables a dual authorization policy on a single key.
+      **NOTE**: Once the dual authorization policy is set on the key, it cannot be reverted.
+A key with dual authorization policy enabled cannot be destroyed using Terraform.

 ## Attribute Reference